armin-fx/BandedScad/doc/list.md

 #### `remove_all_values (list, value_list, type)` [^][contents]
 [remove_all_values]: #remove_all_values-list-value_list-type-
-Remove every entry with a given list of values in a list
+Remove every entry from a list, where a value matches in a list of values
 - `value_list` - a list with values to remove

 #### `replace_value (list, value, new, type)` [^][contents]